Ligne du Haut-Bugey: Operating speeds

 The first section between Bourg-en-Bresse and Ceyzériat is relatively flat and straight, allowing the maximum speed of 120 km/h.
 After Ceyzériat, there are tight curves and many level crossings, limiting the speed to 90 km/h.
 Crossing the Cize-Bolozon viaduct, the speed falls to 80 km/h, then picks up again to 90 through the Bolozon and Mornay tunnels.
 After that the limit rises to 120 km/h as far as Brion.
-The rest of the line is limited to 90 km/h except between les Neyrolles and St Germain de Joux which can be taken at 100 km/h.
+The rest of the line is limited to 90 km/h except between les Neyrolles and Saint-Germain-de-Joux which can be taken at 100 km/h.

 The passing loops have 60 km/h limits, except track three at Nurieux (reserved for local 'TER' trains) which is limited to 30 km/h and the turnout to Oyonnax which can be taken at 80 km/h.

 Before the renovation, the speed limits were lower: 90 km/h between Bourg and Ceyzériat, then 80 km/h to Bolozon and finally 65 km/h to Bellegarde.
 All stations were limited to 30 km/h.

 Stations and halts

 The Haut-Bugey line has had up to 14 stations along its 65 km length.
 The five first became operational on 10 March 1876.
 These were Bourg-en-Bresse, Ceyzériat, Sénissiat-Revonnas, Villereversure and Simandre-sur-Suran.
 Cize-Bolozon station, on the left bank of the river Ain just over the viaduct was opened 4 months later.
-The extension to la Cluse included the opening of Nurieux and la Cluse stations in 1877.
-The last six stations, were opened in 1882 and remained in service until 1990, when train services between la Cluse and Bellegarde were suspended.
-These were Nantua, les Neyrolles, Charix-Lalleyriat, Saint-Germain-de-Joux, Châtillon-en-Michaille and Bellegarde-sur-Valserine.
+The extension to La Cluse included the opening of Nurieux and La Cluse stations in 1877.
+The last six stations, were opened in 1882 and remained in service until 1990, when train services between La Cluse and Bellegarde were suspended.
+These were Nantua, Les Neyrolles, Charix-Lalleyriat, Saint-Germain-de-Joux, Châtillon-en-Michaille and Bellegarde-sur-Valserine.

-In 1996, since all trains now had to reverse at la Cluse on their way from Bourg to St Claude, la Cluse station was closed, and a new station Brion - Montréal-la-Cluse opened a few km to the west of la Cluse.
-A chord line was constructed allowing trains to proceed to St Claude without reversing.
+In 1996, since all trains now had to reverse at La Cluse on their way from Bourg to Saint-Claude, La Cluse station was closed, and a new station Brion - Montréal-la-Cluse opened a few km to the west of La Cluse.
+A chord line was constructed allowing trains to proceed to Saint-Claude without reversing.

 After the renovation works, eight stations have been retained.
 Three of these are served by TGV: Bourg-en-Bresse, Nurieux-Volognat and Bellegarde.
 The first two are also served by TER.
 At the re-opening of the line and as of May 2011, there are no plans to operate a TER train from Bellegarde to Bourg.